Big Switch Networks launches first commercial product

 Startup Vyatta was bought by Brocade Communications Systems Inc earlier this month.

-"We do believe that SDN is here to stay and will eventually cause substantial shifts in the networking market, beginning in the data center," said JPMorgan analyst Rod Hall.
+"We do believe that SDN is here to stay and will eventually cause substantial shifts in the networking market, beginning in the data centre," said JPMorgan analyst Rod Hall.

 "We don't see SDN as a real earnings risk until late 2014.
 However, we believe the technology is here to stay and expect the hype cycle to increase in 2013 as numerous trials deploy," Hall added.